 How CLAT Passage-Based Questions Are Changing Law Entrance Preparation

-Key Features of the New Pattern
+Understanding the New CLAT Exam Pattern

 -